SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 a couple of independent Beta variables.

 Ok, so what's the distribution of a ratio of independent Beta variables?
-There are a variety of ways to approach this, which we'll compare in another post.
+There are a variety of ways to approach this, and we'll compare in another post.
 For now, we're going to fight our way through a paper which gives the exact Bayesian result.